-The RN/ LPN Examination Application should be completed in its entirety to request a practical nurse license in New Mexico.5 Note that all demographic information requested is required and must be provided before a license can be issued.4 Incomplete applications will be returned to the candidate at the address of record.5
+The RN/LPN Examination Application should be completed in its entirety to request a practical nurse license in New Mexico.5 Note that all demographic information requested is required and must be provided before a license can be issued.4 Incomplete applications will be returned to the candidate at the address of record.5

-Candidates should request a final transcript to be sent from the school of nursing attended directly to the New Mexico Board of Nursing.5 Alternatively, if located in New Mexico the school of nursing may complete the Certification of Eligibility for Graduation of Nursing Program form included in the application packet, which requires a school seal.5
+Candidates should request a final transcript to be sent from the school of nursing attended directly to the New Mexico Board of Nursing.5 Alternatively, if located in New Mexico, the school of nursing may complete the Certification of Eligibility for Graduation of Nursing Program form included in the application packet, which requires a school seal.5

-Graduates of nursing programs may request a temporary permit to practice on the application for licensure.5 To be eligible for this privilege, candidates must have an employment offer for direct supervision.5 Such permits are valid for a maximum of six months or until National Council Licensure Examination results are received.5
+Graduates of nursing programs may request a temporary permit to practice on the application for licensure.5 To be eligible for this privilege, candidates must have an employment offer that includes direct supervision.5 Such permits are valid for a maximum of six months or until National Council Licensure Examination results are received.5

 4. Register for and Take the National Council Licensure Examination for Practical Nurses.

-Pearson VUE, a third party testing company, administers the National Council Licensure Examination for Practical Nurses (NCLEX-PN) on behalf of the New Mexico Board of Nursing.5 To register for the NCLEX-PN, candidates should visit the Pearson VUE NCLEX testing portal.7 An Authorization to Test will be issued after a completed application is received and reviewed by the New Mexico Board of Nursing.5 Note that providing an email address to Pearson VUE may result in a more expeditious Authorization to Test than providing only a physical address.5
+Pearson VUE, a third-party testing company, administers the National Council Licensure Examination for Practical Nurses (NCLEX-PN) on behalf of the New Mexico Board of Nursing.5 To register for the NCLEX-PN, candidates should visit the Pearson VUE NCLEX testing portal.7 An Authorization to Test will be issued after a completed application is received and reviewed by the New Mexico Board of Nursing.5 Note that providing an email address to Pearson VUE may result in a more expeditious Authorization to Test than providing only a physical address.5

-Exam results are typically reported to the applicant within four weeks of the exam date.4 Applicants who are not successful may re-take the exam up to four times per year, with a mandatory 45 day wait period between attempts.4
+Exam results are typically reported to the applicant within four weeks of the exam date.4 Applicants who are not successful may re-take the exam up to four times per year, with a mandatory 45-day wait period between attempts.4

 4 Steps to Become a Registered Nurse in New Mexico